languagetool-org/languagetool/languagetool-standalone/README.txt

-LanguageTool, a proof-reading tool for English, German, Polish, Chinese, French, Dutch, Russian, Italian, Danish and more languages (see http://www.languagetool.org/languages/ for a list)
+LanguageTool, a proof-reading tool for English, Spanish, German, Polish, Chinese, French, Russian, Italian, Dutch and more languages (see http://www.languagetool.org/languages/ for a list)

 Copyright (C) 2005-2014 the LanguageTool community and Daniel Naber (www.danielnaber.de)

-Version 2.8-SNAPSHOT, 2014-xx-yy
+Version 2.8, 2014-12-30
 Homepage: http://www.languagetool.org

 Requirements:
- -Java 7 or later (Oracle Java or IcedTea; GIJ is not supported) -For OpenOffice.org/LibreOffice integration: OpenOffice 3.0.1 or later or LibreOffice.
-We recommend LibreOffice 3.5.4 (or later) or Apache OpenOffice 3.4.1 (or later) because they contain an important bug fix.
+ -Java 7 or later (Oracle Java or IcedTea; GIJ is not supported) -For OpenOffice.org/LibreOffice integration:
+  -LibreOffice 3.5.4 (or later) or
+  -Apache OpenOffice 3.4.1 (or later)

 Usage:
  -To integrate LanguageTool into OpenOffice.org or LibreOffice, you can use two methods:

- 1. Double-click LanguageTool-2.7.oxt.
+ 1. Double-click LanguageTool-2.8.oxt.
 The extension should
   start installing.
 Follow the on-screen instructions.

- 2. If the above method doesn't work, call Tools > Extension Manager > Add... in OpenOffice.org/LibreOffice and browse for the LanguageTool-2.7.oxt file.
+ 2. If the above method doesn't work, call Tools > Extension Manager > Add... in OpenOffice.org/LibreOffice and browse for the LanguageTool-2.8.oxt file.

   Close and restart OpenOffice.org/LibreOffice Writer.
 Remember to close the QuickStarter as well if you use it.
 Type text with